 - Compactness Through Binary Encoding – Both formats achieve compactness without compression through binary encoding and type-specific representations.
 However, BSON prioritizes encoding speed with a straightforward binary representation, whereas OSON achieves greater compactness through local dictionary compression of field names within documents.

 - Partial Navigation Without Full Scanning – Both enable efficient partial document traversal, but with different approaches.
-BSON uses simple size prefixes to enable jumping between fields.
+BSON uses simple size prefixes to enable jumping between fields without an O(n) complexity proportional to the document size.
 A BSON document is meant to be stored as a single variable-size block (possible in the WiredTiger B-Tree).
-OSON implements comprehensive metadata structures—such as a tree segment and jumpable offsets—so that it can reduce random reads when stored in multiple fixed-size blocks (the Oracle Database storage model).
+OSON implements comprehensive metadata structures—such as a tree segment and jumpable offsets—so that it can reduce random reads, and avoid O(n) complexity, when stored in multiple fixed-size blocks (the Oracle Database storage model).

 They differ in one major design objective regarding updates:

-- BSON follows MongoDB's "store together what is accessed together" principle, optimizing for full-document read patterns and full-document writes to disk as a single contiguous block, rather than in-place modifications.
-Standard BSON documents are not designed for efficient partial updates outside of an in-memory mutable object representation.
+- BSON follows MongoDB’s "store together what is accessed together" principle, favoring full-document reads and writes as a single contiguous block on disk over in-place modifications.
+Consequently, standard BSON is not optimized for partial updates, aside from an in-memory mutable representation that preserves consistency and transactional boundaries.
+This in-memory mutable representation is what is used on the database server and drivers.

 I mentioned the Java driver in the previous post.
 The Oracle Java driver supports fast access via OracleJsonObject.get(), which avoids instantiating a new object and uses the internal metadata for navigation.
 I wanted to see how this works, but because the Oracle Database Java driver isn’t open source, I tried Python instead, where the Oracle driver is open source.
 However, it doesn’t provide an equivalent to OracleJsonObject.get(), so you must decode and encode to a Python dict, similar to BSON.